FBW32/38-PB-objects-pt1/README.md

 ```javascript
 {firstName: "John", lastName: "Smith"}
 ```
 **Bonus:** What happens if you merge two objects with the same property values?
-In merging these two objects, do you expect do change either or both of the original objects?
+In merging these two objects, do you expect to change either or both of the original objects?
 Why or why not?
 Comment your answers.

-**7. Switch Keys and Values.**
+**6. Switch Keys and Values.**
 Create a function to get a copy of an object.
 The copy must switch the keys and values.
 * Example:
 ```javascript